 SparkPost wants to make sure all of our customers have the best sending experience through our service.
-We have a few recommendations to ensure you are handling SMTP and REST API injection in the most efficient manner for optimized overall message throughput.
+We have a few recommendations to ensure you are injecting in the most efficient manner and to optimize overall message throughput.

 We recommend that you send via the Transmission REST API, if possible.
 Overall the REST API is more efficient than SMTP and requires less resources on the client side.

-- Keep the size of the transmission to approximately 50MB.
-This refers to the total size of the JSON used for transmission, including any substitution data.
+There is a 300MB limit on payload size for each transmission, but we recommend keeping a payload size no greater than 50MB.
+This refers to the total size of the JSON used for transmission, including the content, recipients and any substitution data.

 Follow these best practices in order to optimize SMTP injection rates (and overall sending speed):